xcytxs/Idev2/README.md

 [![Bolt.new: AI-Powered Full-Stack Web Development in the Browser](./public/social_preview_index.jpg)](https://bolt.new)

-# Bolt.new Fork by Cole Medin - oTToDev

-This fork of Bolt.new (oTToDev) allows you to choose the LLM that you use for each prompt!
-Currently, you can use OpenAI, Anthropic, Ollama, OpenRouter, Gemini, LMStudio, Mistral, xAI, HuggingFace, DeepSeek, or Groq models - and it is easily extended to use any other model supported by the Vercel AI SDK!
-See the instructions below for running this locally and extending it to include more models.
+# oTToDev - The Multi-LLM Fork of Bolt.new

+oTToDev is a powerful fork of Bolt.new that enables you to choose from multiple LLM providers for each prompt.
+Currently supported models include:

+- OpenAI
+- Anthropic
+- Ollama
+- OpenRouter
+- Gemini
+- LMStudio
+- Mistral
+- xAI
+- HuggingFace
+- DeepSeek
+- Groq

+The platform is easily extendable to support any model compatible with the Vercel AI SDK!

 Join the community for oTToDev!